Information for Potential Accelerating Racial Justice 2015 Applicants

 We look forward to meeting you and discussing your potential future with RAPP's programs!

-APPLY NOW ON Campus LINK!
+APPLY in June ON Campus LINK!

 Clicking the link above takes you to Campus LINK - Sign in with your UC central login information to complete the application.